 Head Coach Jim Madigan

-As a professional hockey scout, Madigan has demonstrated great skill in identifying and evaluating talent in a thorough and insightful manner.
-He has served as a scout for the Pittsburgh Penguins since 2006, helping that franchise build a team that advanced to the Stanley Cup finals in consecutive seasons (2008 and 2009) and that captured the Stanley Cup in 2009.
+As a professional hockey scout, Madigan demonstrated great skill in identifying and evaluating talent in a thorough and insightful manner.
+He served as a scout for the Pittsburgh Penguins from 2006 to 2011, helping that franchise build a team that advanced to the Stanley Cup finals in consecutive seasons (2008 and 2009) and that captured the Stanley Cup in 2009.

-He played a key role in identifying two Huskies who have excelled in the Penguins organization—Brad Thiessen and Joe Vitale.
-This season, Vitale spent time on the Pens' NHL roster and Thiessen was named the AHL's most outstanding goaltender.
+He played a key role in identifying two Huskies who excelled in the Penguins organization—Brad Thiessen and Joe Vitale.
+In 2012-13, Vitale spent time on the Pens' NHL roster and Thiessen was named the AHL's most outstanding goaltender.
 Prior to his tenure with the Penguins, Madigan served as a scout for the New York Islanders for 13 years.
-During his time in hockey, Madigan has worked alongside some of the great innovators of the game, from Northeastern's own Ferny Flaman (NU head coach, 1970-89) to notable NHL executives Ray Shero (general manager (GM), Pittsburgh), Don Maloney (GM, Phoenix), Chuck Fletcher (GM, Minnesota), Randy Sexton (GM, Florida), Mike Milbury (former GM, New York Islanders), Gordie Clark (director of player personnel, New York Rangers) and Jay Heinbuck (NU alumnus and director of amateur scouting, Pittsburgh).
+During his time in hockey, Madigan has worked alongside some of the great innovators of the game, from Northeastern's own Ferny Flaman (NU head coach, 1970-89) to notable NHL executives Ray Shero (former general manager (GM), Pittsburgh), Don Maloney (GM, Phoenix), Chuck Fletcher (GM, Minnesota), Randy Sexton (GM, Florida), Mike Milbury (former GM, New York Islanders), Gordie Clark (director of player personnel, New York Rangers) and Jay Heinbuck (NU alumnus and co-director of amateur scouting, Pittsburgh).

 Northeastern fans also will remember Madigan's tenure as an assistant coach for the Huskies from 1986 to 1993.
 During that seven-year stint, he recruited and coached four All-Americans and 15 All-Hockey East selections.
 In addition to recruiting, Madigan was involved in all aspects of running a successful Division I program.
 During his time on the NU bench, the Huskies won 100 games and in 1988 captured the program's last Beanpot title and advanced to the NCAA Tournament.